hugovelasquez/travel-app/README.md

 - SQLite

 ## To Do:
-1. Add import button "geographical information" in settings
-1. Adjust csvReader method import trips.csv
-1. Describe in detail where to store csv files (raw) to be imported
 1. Add a loading bar when importing and exporting csv files (loading bar, success, and failure message)
-1. Refactoring -> reorder columns in db
+1. If tables empty, launch Settings instead of MyTrips
 1. Calculate DB statistics just once in TripStatisticsFragment and pass it on to Chart Fragments
 1. When returning to TripListView -> have year extended
 1. Check in multi stop trip that dates are sequential
 1. Rename package structure (get rid of .com.example.)
-1. Final Refactoring
+1. Final Refactoring (don't forget to reorder columns in db and to delete button "Delete trips.csv" from settings)